david-mcbacon/code-sync-framer-plugin/README.md

 **Upload your `.tsx` files directly to Framer — automatically transformed, structured, and synced for efficient development.**

-This is an **open-source Framer plugin**, available in the [Framer Marketplace](https://www.framer.com/marketplace/plugins/code-sync) under my creator profile.
+This is an **open-source Framer plugin**, available in the [Framer Marketplace](https://www.framer.com/marketplace/plugins/code-sync).
 Every developer’s workflow is different — that’s why this plugin is open source.
 You can contribute your own desired functionality or improvements.

 👉 **Open a PR**, and I’ll review it!